 If Star Wars is your bread and butter, you’ll definitely want to give this podcast a shot.
-It primarily focuses on discussions surrounding all aspects of the Star Wars saga, with additional movie, craft beer and video game reviews.
+It primarily focuses on all aspects of the Star Wars saga, with additional movie, craft beer, and video game reviews.

 Science Fiction and Fantasy Teaching Resources

-This lesson plan was created for students in grades 6-8.
-Included are printouts, preparation tips, a five-part lesson plan and related resources.
+This lesson plan was created for students in grades six to eight.
+Included are printouts, preparation tips, a five-part lesson plan, and related resources.

 If you teach at an institution for higher education, take a look at what the guest speakers at the Modern Language Association Special Session of 1978 had to say about teaching science fiction to college students.

 This book explores how science fiction can be taught at the university level.
-Useful for both current and future teachers of science fiction.
+It’s useful for both current and future teachers of science fiction.